ndrewh/pyda/README.md

 Pyda lets you write simple *dynamic* binary analysis tools using Python.

-Pyda combines [Dynamorio](https://dynamorio.org)-based instrumentation with a CPython interpreter, allowing you to ***write hooks in Python*** that can manipulate memory/registers in the target, ***without going through ptrace***.
-The interpreter runs in the same process as the target, resulting in a faster and more pleasant development experience vs. GDB.
+Pyda combines [Dynamorio](https://dynamorio.org)-based instrumentation with a CPython interpreter, allowing you to ***write hooks in Python*** that directly manipulate registers/memory in the target, without going through GDB or ptrace.

+Features:
+- **Asynchronous Breakpoints/Hooks**: Inspect and modify registers and memory at any instruction.
+- **Redirect execution**: Hooks can directly modify the program counter; for example, to cause a function to return early or to skip over a tricky branch.
+- **Syscall interception**: Syscall pre/post hooks can capture and modify syscall arguments, and optionally skip the syscall altogether.
+- **Package support**: You can install and use your favorite packages like normal using `pip` (e.g. pwntools).
+- **Direct memory access**: Pyda's memory primitives gracefully report segmentation faults as Python exceptions.
+If you're feeling brave, you can directly access target memory with `ctypes`, since Pyda runs in the same address space as the target.
+- **Graceful multithreading**: All threads share the same Python interpreter (including globals), making it easy to write tools that aggregate over several threads.
+Unlike GDB/ptrace, which suspends *all* threads when *any* thread reaches a breakpoint, Pyda hooks execute asynchronously[*](#how-it-works) and do not interrupt other threads.

 It is intended to fufill many of the same use-cases as debuggers (e.g. GDB/Pwndbg), or complex dynamic instrumentation frameworks (Frida, Dynamorio, DynInst, PIN, etc.).